talhaker/browzwear-home-assignment/README.md

 This Project is a home assignmet for Browzwear.
-I implements the following requirements:
+It implements the following requirements:
 ______________________________________________________________________________________________________

 Use React to do the following: